Part II - FROM THE JCFA NEWS No. 2

 The 5th edition of the Journées Cinématographiques de la Femme Africain de l'Image (JCFA): the theme “The African woman professional meeting the challenges of the digital age”.
 According to the responses of some professionals, this is a timely theme.
 Digital technology is a tool that should be of great assistance to women.

 Claire Diao, distributor

-For the distributor the medium itself is the challenge, how to render on the screen the good quality in terms of what was shot.
+For the distributor the medium itself is the challenge, how to render on the screen the same good quality in terms of what was shot.
 As a distributor this is important because it incurs costs.
 Should it be distributed in DCP, on DVD, Blue Ray, using a USB stick?
 There is also the issue of sending the files.
 What do we do when we send a USB stick that never arrives, when sending a link to be downloaded and then there is the complaint that there is not a good Internet connection.
 I think that there are solutions, means to be devised so that the films can circulate, otherwise, films will be made and it will be impossible to diffuse them even in the digital age.

 Kadi Sanogo, filmmaker

 Nowadays, digital technology is in the process of taking the lead, facilitating the work of professionals in the film.
-If we look in our countries, a more and more films are being made every year, because of the accessibility of digital technology, the equipment is light and the cost is lower.
-It is therefore the moment to seize this opportunity in order to develop the cinema culture; however there needs training to better adapt to it.
+If we look in our countries, as more and more films are being made every year, because of the accessibility of digital technology, the equipment is light and the cost is lower.
+It is therefore the moment to seize this opportunity in order to develop the cinema culture; however there needs to be training to better adapt to it.

 Georgette Paré, actress